YobB1n/YobbinCallouts/README.md

 This class is probably the most interesting if you're looking through my code to use for your own.
 The class contains a variety of useful helper functions that you can easily incorporate into your own LSPDFR/RPH plugins by simply copy/pasting.
 Functions include:

+**`void IdleAction(Ped ped, bool iscop)`**
+Plays an Idle Animation for `ped`.
+If `iscop = true`, the animation will be a cop idle animation.
+Different animations available for male/female cops and citizens, specified in the relevant two-dimensional arrays at the start of the class.

 **`void locationChooser(ArrayList list, float maxdistance = 600f, float mindistance = 25f)`**
 Creates a list of all the Vector3 locations within `mindistance` and `maxdistance` contained in `list`.
 Returns `locationReturned = false` if no corresponding locations are found in `list`, and a random corresponding location if a location is found.